This post may contain affiliate links. See our disclosure policy.

 Christmas Ham Recipe

 This Christmas ham recipe is tender, juicy and the perfect centerpiece for a beautiful Christmas dinner.
+The best Christmas Ham recipe in my opinion.
+But truly this should be called a Holiday Ham because it is great for Thanksgiving as well.
 The cider reduction will make your house smell incredible!
 All those cinnamon sticks, spices and apple cider boil down and make your house smell just like Christmas.
 Better than any candle you can buy, I promise!

 You can reduce the glaze even further until it forms a syrup, which is mouthwateringly delicious when brushed onto the ham.
 Or serve warm ham slices with our homemade raspberry cranberry sauce, orange cranberry sauce, low-sugar cranberry sauce or store-bought cranberry sauce.
 Enjoy the delicious flavors in every sweet and savory bite!